shaleh/rpdb/README.rst

 This is a fork of the upstream.

 I was constantly annoyed that 'continue' would exit the network session.
-Now the session is maintained using a global variable.
-Yep, it's a hack but a useful one.
-If there is really a need for starting a new connection each time the trace is triggered the code supports a `maintain_session` parameter.
-If False a new session is started each time and 'continue' ends the current one.
+Now the session is maintained using a class level member on the Rpdb object. 'long_living=True' enables this behavior.
+The default is still False to match upstream (for now).

 This tree now has 'with' statements so it will only work on Python 2.6+.
 I have not tried it with Jython.